rguigoures/jekyll-now/_posts/2018-06-10-percentage-evaluation.md

 #### Illustration

 Imagine 10 persons to be surveyed are in a room.
 There are also 10 interviewers.
-The first investigator picks someone in the room, conduct the survey and brings the person back to the room.
+The first investigator picks someone in the room, conducts the survey and brings the person back to the room.
 Then, the second investigator repeats the same process.
 And so on with the next 8 interviewers.

 This will give us the percentage of people planning to watch the games.